- Training Calendar

-2016 Core Values Awards Showcase of Winners
+2016 Core Values Winners Circle

 IAP2 Federation Presiding Member, Ms. Noreen Rude congratulates the winners on behalf of the Board of Directors and national affiliates.
 “IAP2’s seven Core Values go to the very heart of our association and guide how we think about and practice authentic public participation.
 The laureates of the 2016 awards represent best practice in our field, and serve as model of excellence for others to emulate.”
 Finalists for the “best of the best” international award were gathered from entries submitted by national affiliates in Australasia, Canada, and the United States in the following categories: Project, Research, and Organisation.

 Primary Health Care, Central Zone, Nova Scotia Health Authority (Canada)

 A very impressive, long-term project about a meaningful and important issue demonstrating the different stages of engagement and the breadth of their outreach to involve a wide range of people affected by health care in their communities.
 The depth of their collaboration with participants to design the types of engagement and evaluation questions, and their findings related to being flexible with design and attention to group dynamics to do engagement in a way that is appropriate and meaningful for people from different cultural groups is impressive.

 Maxwell School of Citizenship and Public Affairs - Syracuse University; The Jefferson Center (USA)

 An excellent piece of collaborative, engaged, and meaningful research.
 The research provides important information that can be used to improve the health care system by using a P2 approach with the general public rather than healthcare professionals and has the potential to make a big impact on the field of public health.